worksome/request-factories/README.md

 });
 ```

-The `state` method is your friend for any data you want to change on your factory.
+The `state` method is your friend for any data you want to add or change on your factory.
 What about if you'd like to omit a property
 from the request?
 Try the `without` method!

 ```php